-Research studies show that the major difference between refugees who are employed and those who are not lies in the knowledge of the Czech language.
-The participation rate in families with children depended largely on the children's enrolment in the school system.
+Fig. 9.2: Employment of refugees in the Czech Republic between August 2022 and November 2023 rate in families with children depended largely on the children's enrolment in the school system.
 Interestingly, Ukrainians residing in Prague worked less, possibly because they could rely more on the support of the Ukrainian diaspora, but also due to worse access to kindergarten in large cities.
 The families staying in standard-quality housing were more likely to work.
 It is estimated that around 40% of refugees face barriers that prevent them from finding a job in the long term.